-2022-2023 has been an exciting year for Retina Australia with many new developments.
-In October 2022 we welcomed our inaugural Chief Executive Officer, Julia Hall.
-Organisational foundations were established immediately thereafter, with a new vision, mission and values confirmed alongside a new Strategic Plan 2023-2025.
+In addition to supporting medical research developments, another focus for 2022-2023 has been an exciting year for Retina Australia with many new developments.
+In October 2022 we welcomed our inaugural Chief Executive Retina Australia was to improve and increase the provision of information Officer, Julia Hall.
+Organisational foundations were established immediately and communications about inherited retinal disease to our community.
+Key thereafter, with a new vision, mission and values confirmed alongside a new developments included: Strategic Plan 2023-2025.